Brgraul/quantum/README.md

 pip install -r requirements.txt
 ```

-Unless wanting to make a global install, we encourage to first create a virtual environment and install only after activating it.
+Unless you want to make a global install, we encourage first to create a virtual environment and install the dependencies only after activating it.

 ## Usage

-The project contains a set of notebooks that allow you to play with the implementation of the tensor network plus binary classification example based on the MNIST dataset, and the necessary quantum circuit, tensor network and data utility functions.
+The project contains a set of notebooks that allow you to play with the implementation of the tensor network classification algorithm plus binary classification example on the MNIST dataset, and the necessary quantum circuit, tensor network, and data utility functions.

 ### Notebooks

-For executing the notebooks, simply enter the ```/notebooks``` folder and launch jupyter lab.
+For executing the notebooks, simply go into the ```/notebooks``` folder and launch jupyter lab.

 ```bash
 cd notbooks